CBIT Therapy for Tics and Tourette Syndrome, FND, and BFRB

-Tics are unvoluntary and repetitive sudden muscle movements (motor tics) or uttered sounds (vocal tics) which can be highly disruptive in daily life.
-Tics are often very distracting, frustrating, painful, stressful, and embarrassing.
-Tics tend to worsen during times of anxiety, excitement, and boredom.
-They wax and wane over weeks, months, and years.
-Some tics last a lifetime while others fade away and new ones appear.
+Tics are frequent, unvoluntary, sudden, and repetitive muscle movements (motor tics) and uttered sounds (vocal tics).
+They tend to be distracting, frustrating, painful, stressful, and embarrassing.
+Tics wax and wane, with spikes during times of fatigue, anxiety, excitement, sedentary behavior, and boredom.
+Some tics last a lifetime while others fade away with time.
 Common motor tics include repetitive blinking and unusual eye movements, shoulder shrugging, and head jerks.
-Common vocal tics include throat clearing, and saying words or sentences.
-Tics often involve complex movements and sounds such as torso twisting with facial and neck movement and a high pitched noise.
-CBIT Therapy is the most effective strategy to manage tics in Boston and throughout the world.
+Common vocal tics include throat clearing, coughing, saying words, and uttering short phrases.
+Some people with Tourette's also have a condition that causes them to say taboo words and phrases such as swears and racial slurs.
+They do not do this intentionally and often feel extremely upset about the situation.
+Tics also can involve complex movements and sounds such as torso twisting with facial and neck movement accompanied by a high pitched noise.

-Functional Neurological Disorder (FND) is a physical and / or sensory impairment that is due to an abnormality in how the brain processes information rather than structural damage in the brain.
-FND occurs suddenly but is often preceded by a lengthy period of heightened anxiety and loneliness.
-People with FND benefit from a proper diagnosis and guidance identifying and addressing stressors.
-Inhibiting unwanted and involuntary movements is also critical.
+Functional Neurological Disorder (FND) is a physical, emotional, and sensory impairment that is related to an abnormality in how the brain processes information rather than structural damage in the brain.
+FND symptoms seem to occur suddenly but are often preceded by lengthy period s of heightened anxiety and loneliness.
+People with FND benefit from a proper diagnosis by a neurologist and guidance managing stress and building community.
+Online OTs helps patients with FND to regain hope and independence while learning to inhibit unwanted and unvoluntary movements with CBIT competing responses and ComB situational awareness.

-Online OTs utilizes CBIT Therapy to treat patients with the following FND conditions:
+Online OTs treat s children and adults with the following FND conditions:

 Body-Focused Repetitive Behaviors include: